erasmus-without-paper/ewp-specs-architecture/README.md

    not be repeated.
 Instead, this event should be logged and investigated.
 See *What constitutes a "bad CNR request"* section below.

- * Additionally, the server also publishes the information that it has implemented the notification-sending feature by adding a proper `<sends-notifications/>` element to respective entity serving APIs (see `manifest-entry.xsd` files in respective APIs).
-Clients MAY use this information to choose different refresh strategies per each partner.

 <a name="bad-cnr-request"></a>